hchenqi/DynamicEditor/README.md

 #### Descriptor

-`DescriptorAnyView` inheriting `ItemView` provides the interpreter function for items with descriptor any type.
+`DescriptorAnyView` inheriting `ItemView` provides the interpreter function for items with descriptor any type:

-`DescriptorAnyView` looks up the descriptor from `DescriptorRegistry` and instantiates the corresponding `DescriptorView`.
+- DescriptorAny: `descriptor_ref, ...`

+A descriptor can be registered in `DescriptorRegistry` returning its `descriptor_ref`.
+Each descriptor registered in `DescriptorRegistry` is unique.
+The same `descriptor_ref` will be returned if a descriptor is already registered.
 The descriptor types are:
 - BasicDescriptor: `interpreter_ref`
 - ArrayDescriptor: `std::pair<size_t, descriptor_ref>`
 - TupleDescriptor: `std::vector<descriptor_ref>`
 - UnionDescriptor: `std::vector<descriptor_ref>`

-Each descriptor is registered in the `DescriptorRegistry` which is a set of `block_ref` kept in the data file storing unique descriptors.
-The reference type of a descriptor is:
+A `descriptor_ref` is a `block_ref` for the union of the descriptor types:
 - descriptor_ref: `block_ref` (`block<std::variant<BasicDescriptor, ArrayDescriptor, TupleDescriptor, UnionDescriptor>>`)

+From a `descriptor_ref` the corresponding descriptor can be retrieved and a `DescriptorView` can be constructed.

 `DescriptorView` is the base class for a constructor that constructs an interpreter function by a descriptor of a certain descriptor type.
 It is inherited and implemented by the descriptor view types:
 - BasicDescriptorView
 - ArrayDescriptorView
 - TupleDescriptorView
 - UnionDescriptorView

-The corresponding `DescriptorView` is instantiated by `DescriptorSelect`. `DescriptorSelect` can modify the descriptor to change the type of the item and reinstantiate the `DescriptorView` based on the new descriptor.
-The new descriptor either refers to an existing descriptor in `DescriptorRegistry` or is newly added in it.

 Type conversion is performed when the type of an item is changed.